 And believe me, I am not addressing the old-school ‘greens’ here!

-Greens are not scary as they may seem to be.
+The Sherwin Williams Green color collection is not as scary as they may seem to be.

-So it is time that you forget the jazzy ones and think about the tones that make you feel calm, quiet, and at peace!
+So it’s time to forget the jazzy ones and think about the tones that make you feel calm, quiet, and at peace!

-Yes, those are the greens that are limelight, and you must choose for your home.
+Yes, those are the greens that are in the limelight, and will make your home feel just that.

-(Super excited to reveal some of my favorites later in the article)
+(I’m super excited to reveal some of my favorites later!)

 So, let’s get on this beautiful journey towards greens, observe what it truly offers, and how to choose the best one for your home!